open-horizon/exchange-api/README.md

 ### Limitations

 - Need to dropdb and initdb, and re-enter data

+### External Incompatible changes

+- Added deployment_overrides and deployment_overrides_signature to patterns.workloads
+-

+### Internal things done in this version

+-

+## Changes Between v1.28.0 and v1.29.0

+### Limitations

+- Need to dropdb and initdb, and re-enter data
 - Cross-org access only works with root for now
-- Before nodes, microservices, workloads, or patterns are created via front end auth, you have to create the user (and then use that person-type auth) so the owner foreign key succeeds
+- Before nodes, agbots, microservices, workloads, or patterns are created via front end auth, you have to create the user (and then use that person-type auth) so the owner foreign key succeeds

 ### External Incompatible changes